 How to use Facebook in Court

-Facebook allows users to make text posts, share multimedia and news, and upload photos of themselves and their friends.
-Some people are not as careful as others when posting to social media, allowing the world to see where they are or what they have to say.
-Revealing this information can prove to be harmful to an individual in a court of law, but it can also come to the rescue in certain cases.
+Facebook allows users to make text posts.
+This isn’t the extent of sharing though.
+Users can also share multimedia and news.
+Users often also upload photos of themselves and their friends.
+Some people are not as careful as others when posting to social media.
+How so?
+By allowing the world to see where they are or what they have to say.
+Revealing this information can prove to be harmful to an individual in a court of law.
+However, it can also come to the rescue in certain cases.

 In some cases, people have made disturbing posts about their intentions to harm or kill another person or people.
 When they have been arrested on these charges, these posts have been used against them as evidence.
 If it can be verified that they made the threatening posts, it is reasonable to believe that they carried out the crimes.

 Photos can prove to be incriminating as well.
-If an individual is on probation that requires them to avoid drugs and alcohol, photos of them consuming these items could be used against them.
-Somebody who is not allowed to leave the state may be hurt by photos that clearly show them in a location in another state.
+Often, an individual who is on probation is required to avoid drugs and alcohol.
+Photos of them consuming these items could be used against them.
+Some may not be allowed to leave the state.
+These individuals may be hurt by photos that clearly show them in a location in another state.

 In contrast to this, photos can also be used to confirm that a person wasn’t present at the site of a crime of which he or she has been accused.